orchestracities/auth-management-ui/README.md

 - The Configuration API, an [Apollo GraphQL](https://www.apollographql.com/) based API available as a [docker container](https://hub.docker.com/r/orchestracities/management-configuration-api) (see [configuration-api](configuration-api)).
-- [MongoDB](https://www.mongodb.com/), used as backend of the Configuration API.
+- [MongoDB](https://www.mongodb.com/), used as backend of the Configuration API the password for mongo can be changed inside the docker compose, the default ones are root for user and example for password.

 An example [docker compose](docker-compose.yaml) is provided in this repository that deploy all the dependencies.
 A complete deployment including policy